groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/remove/ppt.en.md

 more_features:
   enable: true
   title: "Advanced Watermark Removal with C# .NET API | GroupDocs.Watermark"
   description: "Unlock advanced watermark removal capabilities with our C# .NET API.
-Designed for seamless integration with .NET applications, this API facilitates the removal of watermarks from PDFs, images, and Office documents, ensuring high-quality, unmarked outputs for professional use."
+Designed for seamless integration with .NET applications, this API facilitates the removal of watermarks from PDFs and Office documents, ensuring high-quality, unmarked outputs for professional use."
   image: "/img/watermark/features_remove.webp" # 500x500 px
   image_description: "Remove Watermark"
   features: